 Laminates and wood fibreboards

-For flame retardant laminate boards and fibreboard, Apyrum is used in liquid form, and then added in the manufacture of the disc by impregnation.
+For flame retardant laminate boards and fibreboard, Apyrum is used in liquid form, and then added in the manufacture of the bord by impregnation.

-Different fire requirements can be achieved depending on how much flame retardant is applied and the other characteristics of the disc.
+Different fire requirements can be achieved depending on how much flame retardant is applied and the other characteristics of the board.

 Impregnation and application process